RaquelPlaza/angular5-dojo/README.md

 ### Modules Explained

-A module is essentially a packet of references that imports modules to be used by its components and exports its components to other modules.
+A module is essentially a packet of references.
+They import other modules to be used by its components and exports its components to other modules.
 By default every angular app will have an app.module.ts file which is the primary module where everything else is referenced.
 Large sections of the app can then be broken down into child modules.

 Lets have a look at our entry point module app.module.ts.